Print Edition - 2017-02-04 | News

 Feb 4, 2017-A day after the government formed a three-member taskforce to study the report of the Local Level Restructuring Commission, its Chairman Balananda Poudel said the number and boundaries determined by the commission are unchangeable constitutionally.

-The commission was formed as provisioned by Clause (3) of Article 295 of the constitution, which says the government forms a commission to determine the number and boundaries of village councils, municipalities and special, protected or autonomous regions to be formed.
+The commission was formed as provisioned by Clause (3) of Article 295 of the constitution, which says the government forms a commission to determine the number and boundaries of village councils, municipalities and special, protected or autonomous regions to be formed.“We believe the number and boundaries should be in line with the report we

 have submitted,” Poudel said at an interaction in Kathmandu on Friday.